 Audit Remuneration

 Board Committee Committee

 Number of meetings 6 2 1

-Michael Bell 6
+Michael Bell 6 -

-Roger Lane-Smith 4 2 1
+Roger Lane-Smith 6 2 1

-Michael O'Connell 6
+Michael O'Connell 6 -

-David Pyle 6
+David Pyle 6 - -

-The Audit Committee consists of the non-executive director, Roger Lane-Smith.
-In the opinion of the Board, the non-executive director has recent and relevant financial experience through his other directorships, and extensive experience in dealing with the City.
+Until the 27th April, 2013 the Audit Committee consisted of the non-executive director, Roger Lane-Smith.
+On 1st May, 2013, David Pyle joined the Audit Committee.
+In the opinion of the Board, the non-executive directors have recent and relevant financial experience through their directorships, and extensive experience in dealing with the City.
 All Board members attend all meetings as appropriate.
-The external auditors have direct access to the Committee without the executive directors being present.
+The external auditors have direct access to the Committee without the Executive directors being present.